-Sunchokes have nothing to do with Jerusalem, nor with Artichokes that’s why I prefer to call them Sunchokes.
-The botanical name is Helianthus tuberosus.
+Sunchokes have nothing to do with Jerusalem or artichokes, so I prefer to call them Sunchokes.
+Their botanical name is Helianthus tuberosus.
 They are from the Sunflower family but produce tubers much like potatoes.

 Planting Sunchokes

 There are different varieties of sunchokes.
-I would suggest finding someone who grows them in your area, or at your local farmers market and plant those you like the taste of.
-Also, some greenhouses carry them.
-In Canada for example T&T Seeds.
-They have the white variety.
-There is also a red variety, Walkerlands are growing them (Picture credit).
+I suggest finding someone who grows them in your area or at your local farmers market and planting those whose taste you like.
+Some greenhouses carry them.
+In Canada, for example, T&T Seeds has the white variety.
+There is also a red variety.
+Walkerlands is growing them (Picture credit).

 Sunchokes are planted like potatoes by tubers.
 You can plant them in the fall before the ground freezes or in early spring as soon as the ground is workable.